From Sega Retro

 Several games support the XE-1 AP's analogue controls (including some first-party Sega releases):

-It is currently unknown if support remains for this controller in the westernised versions of these games.
+Support for this controller largely remains in the westernised versions of these games, with the notable exception of After Burner III, which instead features 6-button support (the Japanese version is 3-button or analog only).
+It is not known whether this holds true for the two 32X games.
 It is also unknown if any home computer ports of Sega arcade games support the unit.